Leading Inclusion in Schools and Settings

 Expectations

-Leaders model inclusive behaviours and promote staff wellbeing, creating a culture where staff feel valued, confident and equipped to meet diverse range of barriers to learning and/or well-being, including those specific to their community and the school’s context.
+Leaders model inclusive behaviours and promote staff wellbeing, creating a culture where staff feel valued, confident and equipped to meet diverse range of barriers to learning and/or well-being, including those specific to their community and the settings context.

 Showcase Icon - A circle with 'SC' inside